 When they said 'cancer', I freaked out.
-As far as I knew, there was no cure for cancerMELISSA, JOEL'S MUM
+As far as I knew, there was no cure for cancer.

-The x-ray revealed a mass in Joel's chest.
-Melissa was told to take him straight to Sydney Children's Hospital in Westmead for further tests.
+An X-ray revealed a mass in Joel's chest.
+Melissa was told to take him straight to the Children's Hospital at Westmead for further tests.
 He was sedated in preparation for a CT scan, but suddenly stopped breathing.
 From then on, Joel was put in intensive care whenever he had an anaesthetic.

 At first, no-one actually said 'cancer' - they only used the words 'mass' and 'tumour'.
 It didn't click.

 Joel started chemotherapy in Intensive Care.
 Two days later, his squeaky breathing had stopped, and the tumour had shrunk significantly.
 He continued treatment for another 5 months, then had surgery to remove the remainder of the tumour.
 By his first birthday, Joel was in remission.